 Here's the Secret Dating Advice:

 An Alpha male is a man who owns himself, a leader of the pack.
 He is internally driven and certain of who he is and what he wants.
 It is the very essence of masculine energy so it's no surprise that feminine energy finds it so appealing.

 The downside of the Alpha is he can sometimes be self-obsessed, insensitive, jealous, controlling, perhaps even demeaning or violent in extreme cases.
-The downside for those who are in relationships with that type of guy is because so many women respond primitively to his darker, masculine energy, he has more choices available to him and is often unfaithful.
+The downside for those who are in relationships with that type of guy is that he is often unfaithful because so many women respond primitively to his darker, masculine energy that he has more choices available to him.
 Perhaps the best real-life example of this scenario is actress Sandra Bullock and her ex-husband, motorcycle bad boy Jesse James, who publicly split after his serial infidelity was revealed in 2010.

-You see, identifying as a "very Type A female" is a skewed perception of self, and it's particularly dangerous because the strongest force in the human personality is the need to remain consistent with who we believe we are.
-Keep reading ...
+Stop With The Type A: You see, identifying as a "very Type A female" is a skewed perception of self, and it's particularly dangerous because the strongest force in the human personality is the need to remain consistent with who we believe we are.

 The truth is that these women developed an adaptive strategy because they were rewarded for it countless times and have now made it their identity.
 If they were being honest, they'd have to admit that there are times when they are absolutely free, flowing and feminine, but those are traits that women like this fear most.
 So, while I'm sure that their identity as a "very Type A female" has rewarded them over and over again in certain ways, it has also created problems vis a vis in their relationships with men.